I have a new callsign VK3JA and no longer use VK3TDX. Please visit my new page for current info. Thanks!

-My Main rig is an Icom IC-7700 with a Collins 30L-1 and a Heathkit SB-221 amplifiers in service.
-Friend Patrick VK2PN (below right) is using his trusty K3 as our second rig in the CQ WPX CW contest recently in multi-two operation boosted with his Expert 1K-FA amplifier .
+Main rig is an Icom IC-7700 with vintage Collins 30L-1 and Heathkit SB-221 amplifiers in service.
+Friend Patrick VK2PN (below right) is using his trusty K3 as our second rig in the 2014 CQ WPX CW contest in multi-two operation boosted with his Expert 1K-FA amplifier .
 Patrick is a keen CW contester and I enjoy multi operation with him.
 We currently hold the VK record for multi-two in this contest.

 The antenna farm features a rhombic antenna designed for 15, 12 and 10 meters but it works well on 20 meters as well.
 Even on 40 and 80 it works within VK with it's high low band takeoff angle and near omnidirection pattern for local contacts.
 It was constructed based on two wavelengths per leg on 15 meters and is focused on EU per design and the pattern diagram below.
 The 800 ohm terminating resistor helps SWR across many bands and minimizes noise from the back side.
 This is a great antenna that really performs in its design direction.
 I advise everyone with the necessary real estate to consider one of these great antennas.
 If you have questions please email me.

 Above are the design dimensions and on the right the calculated gain pattern for 10 meters.
 Notice the nice side lobe to JA!
 Due to the sloping hillside terrain the takeoff angle on 10 meters is ~2 degrees.
 Similar patterns on the lower bands with decreasing gain and increasing takeoff angles but I get good reports from EU on all bands as low as 20 meters.